enkaidu-dev/enkaidu/NOTES.md

 - [ ] Write test specs
 - [ ] Document the code classes (viz. fix `ops lint` warnings)
+- [ ] Add a tool to save an image where the provided image is in the `data:` base-64-encoded form

 ### MCPC